oak-hu/oak-hu.github.io/content/index.md

      height=auto
      padding=40px/>

-welcome!
+Welcome!

-i do math and philosophy at magdalen College, oxford. on this site, you can find copies of essays (for undergraduate classes) and notes (for graduate seminars).
+I do math and philosophy at Magdalen College, Oxford.
+On this site, you can find copies of essays (for undergraduate classes) and notes (for graduate seminars).

-this site is very much a work-in-progress!
+This site is very much a work-in-progress!